 T1 General Form, also known as the Income Tax and Benefit Return, is a document used to file a personal income tax return that all working Canadian residents must file.

 A T1 General Form becomes proof of your tax situation and income.
 It makes it possible to apply for government benefits, refundable credits, mortgages, or other credit purchases.
 Some examples are the GST/HST credit or the Canada Child Tax Benefit.
 You can only be paid these benefits if you have a T1 return filed.

 T1 Generals are due by the end of April of the following year, which will be April 30th.
 However, the deadline may be extended to June 15th if you or your spouse earned income from a business during the year.

 Also, it is not required to file a T1 return for those who have a tax balance payable of $0 or negative in the calendar year.
+However, it is recommended to file taxes every year, otherwise, your benefits will be stopped.
 For more information on this, you may access this document from the Government of Canada, which has all circumstances where you are not required to participate in the Canadian tax filing process.

 A T1 General Form includes your total income, income, tax payable, deductions, non-refundable credits, employment and self-employment income, interest, dividends, capital gains, rental income, foreign income, and so on.
 Categories will depend on the case, as everyone is in different situations in terms of employment, capital, etc.

 Introduction and Identification: The T1 General form opens with a section dedicated to your identification details, including your name, social insurance number (SIN), and contact information.
 This initial step sets the stage for a comprehensive overview of your financial landscape.

 Reporting Income: The heart of the T1 General form lies in the meticulous reporting of your income.
 From employment earnings and self-employment income to dividends and investments, this section requires precision in capturing all income streams.